ci-bonfire/Sprint/myth/_docs_src/security/users.md

 	$last_name = $this->user_model->getMetaItem(124, 'last_name');

-If the key doesn't exist in the database for that user, it will return NULL instead.
+If the key doesn't exist in the database for that user, it will return `null` instead.

 ### Saving Single Meta Items
 When you just need to save a single meta item to a user, you can use the `saveMetaToUser()` method.
 The first parameter is the ID of the user.
 The second parameter is the field name.
 The third parameter is the value.